-The User Choice price represents the level of public funding the government contributes towards the total cost of training for apprentices and trainees.
+The User Choice subsidy represents the level of public funding the government contributes towards the total cost of training for apprentices and trainees.
 Other contributions by industry, employers, apprentices and trainees will generally be required.

 The User Choice qualifications and prices are also available on the Queensland Training Information Service.

 Not all apprenticeships and traineeships attract government funding.
 The funding priority will determine the level of public funds contributed to training regardless of whether the qualification is an apprenticeship or traineeship.

 - User Choice 2021-23 qualification and price list (XLSX, 110KB) – effective 1 July 2022 – 30 June 2023

 - User Choice 2021–22 qualification and price list (XLSX, 71KB) – effective 1 July 2021 – 30 June 2022